Oladipupo-01/LITA_PROJECT/README.md

 # LITA_Class_Documentation
-A documentation of first project while learning Data Analysis with the Incubator Hub
+A documentation of my first project while learning Data Analysis with the Incubator Hub